Last updated January 14, 2021

 Out & About

 Activities are closely monitored and accessibility does depend on the current virus trends.
-For example, after the recent uptick in cases, things have been closed in Iasi and Bucharest (cinemas and theaters are now closed as well as indoor dining options).
-Currently, there are also limits on private events but religious services are still allowed for local residents.
+For example, after the recent uptick in cases, things have been closed in Iasi and Bucharest (like cinemas, theaters as well as indoor dining options).
+Festive and cultural gatherings are banned.
+Outdoor and enclosed markets may not operate; shopping malls may operate with reduced hours.
+Restaurants and cafes may operate at 50-percent capacity.
+All schools will be closed.

 While the general public is observing health and safety standards, it’s vitally important that volunteers are strictly adhering to all preventative measures to help protect your health and the health of the kids you’re volunteering with.
 Volunteers will have to strictly practice social distancing, wear masks, submit to temperature checks, and follow travel restrictions during their semester.